Kasumi Ninja: Gameplay

-Kasumi Ninja is a fighting game featuring digitized graphics and sprites with pseudo-3D battlegrounds using parallax scrolling, in which the player fights against other opponents in one-on-one matches.
+Kasumi Ninja is a fighting game featuring digitized graphics and sprites with pseudo-3D battlegrounds using parallax scrolling, where the player fights against other opponents in one-on-one matches.
 The fighter who manages to deplete the health bar of the opponent wins the first bout and the first to win two bouts becomes the winner of the match.
 Each round is timed, which can be adjusted at the options menu screen, and if both fighters still have health remaining when time is over, the one with more health wins that round.
 The game features four levels of difficulty that can be selected on both the main and options menu screen, while also featuring four levels of gore display to choose from on the options menu, with Gore Fest being the highest and the only mode where characters can trigger their respective death moves, among other settings.
 The game also features a parental lockout system where parents can censor the level of violence displayed during gameplay by entering a six-digit password with the controller's keypad.

 In the single-player mode, only two characters are selectable at the beginning, while more characters are unlocked by defeating the computer in a series of one-on-one matches.
 If the player manages to defeat all of the opponents in the lowest difficulty, the player will not be able to fight against Gyaku but he can be faced on the Normal difficulty, although his demonic form can only be challenged in the higher difficulties.
 Depending on the difficulty selected, the player is given a number of continues before getting a game over screen.
 Similar to Mortal Kombat, special and death moves are performed by holding the C button while pressing the d-pad.
-The game's blocking system also works similarly to Mortal Kombat, in which the player still receives damage when blocking against physical and projectile attacks.
+The game's blocking system also works similarly to Mortal Kombat, where the player still receives damage when blocking physical and projectile attacks.
 A unique feature of the game is the functionality of the health bar during gameplay, which is a katana and spills blood into the battleground when the character gets damaged.
 The game also features a two-player versus mode.